-5 small surface depressions (puddles), and ?-Shaw et al. (2013) required that ponds be filled by rainfall in their contributing areas before they be allowed to spill over their boundaries and integrate into the remainder of the catchment.
-In our approach, we developed a cell-by-cell runoff-routing algorithm that fills depressions while conserving runoff volume in real landscapes.
-This open-source algorithm, FlowFill (?)(Callaghan, 2019), can compute flow-routing surfaces across a wide range of landscapes, and is applicable at a range of length scales (see Table 1).
+5 developed a cell-by-cell runoff-routing algorithm that fills depressions while conserving runoff volume in real landscapes.
+This open-source algorithm, FlowFill (Callaghan, 2019), can compute flow-routing surfaces across a wide range of landscapes, and is applicable at a range of length scales (see Table 1).

-10 3 Methods
+3 Methods

-We present an algorithm to create more realistic flow-routing surfaces by flooding depressions with mass-conserved surface runoff.
-Depressions that are small or have large catchments become completely filled, allowing flow to cross them, whereas larger depressions may be only partially filled and continue to be hydrologic sinks (Figure 1).
-FlowFill works by applying a user-selected runoff depth across the landscape and moving water downslope.
-If a parcel of water encounters a depression,
+We present an algorithm to create more realistic flow-routing surfaces by flooding depressions with mass-conserved surface 10 runoff.
+Depressions that are small or have large catchments become completely filled, allowing flow to cross them, whereas 13 larger depressions may be only partially filled and continue to be hydrologic sinks (Figure 1).
+FlowFill works by applying a 14 user-selected runoff depth across the landscape and moving water downslope.
+If a parcel of water encounters a depression, as 15 much of that parcel that can be contained by the depression before it overflows into an adjoining pixel is left behind (Callaghan, 2019).
+This enables users to perform flow-routing across a landscape whose level of hydrologic connectivity changes through

-15 as much of that parcel that can be contained by the depression before it overflows into an adjoining pixel is left behind (?)(Callaghan, 2019).
-This enables users to perform flow-routing across a landscape whose level of hydrologic connectivity changes through time due to storms, seasonality, or changing climate.
+15 time due to storms, seasonality, or changing climate.
 The process of creating this flow-routing surface is summarised in Figure 2.